 Development and Validation Workflow for QaSLu Questionnaire

-Demonstrator:
+Demonstrator: Roberto Sánchez-Cabrero

 If the same person is the demonstrator throughout, mention them once here and remove the "Demonstrator" field from the other sections; if the demonstrator changes, retain the field in the respective sections.

-To begin, launch QaSLU (Q-A-S-L-U) on a desktop [1].
-Conduct a content analysis of items from primary tools recognized for evaluating service-learning experiences [2].
-Review items from international tools that define standards for quality and from the primary rubrics recognized by the service-learning expert community [3].
-Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20937688
+To begin, create the first draft of a Questionnaire for the Self-Assessment of University Service-Learning Experiences, QaSLu (Q-A-S-L-U) [1].
+Then conduct a content analysis of items from primary tools recognized for evaluating service-learning experiences [2].
+Finally, review items from international tools that define standards for quality and from the primary rubrics recognized by the service-learning expert community [3].

-Talent launch QaSLU on a desktop.
+WIDE: Talent launch QaSLU on a desktop.

-SCREEN: The primary tools are being seen
+WIDE: Talent conducts a content analysis of items from primary tools recognized for evaluating service-learning experiences.

-SCREEN: Items from international tools and primary rubrics are being seen and reviewed.
+WIDE: Talent review items from international tools that define standards for quality and from the primary rubrics recognized by the service-learning expert community.

 Categorize all items by the phases involved in designing service-learning experience like design, implementation, and evaluation [1].
 Then categorize all items by the application of service learning like initial phase, planning, execution, closure and replication [2].

-SCREEN: The item cards are being labelled as per SL experience design phases.

-SCREEN: The item cards are being labelled as per SL experience application phases.
+WIDE: Talent shows each of the two essential steps in categorizing all items.

-Select a large sample of experts in university service-learning to evaluate the draft instrument [1].
-Establish inclusion criteria that include a minimum of 4 years of experience researching and designing or implementing USL, membership in a university academic body, and doctoral candidacy or a doctoral degree [2-TXT].
+Select a large sample of experts in university service-learning to evaluate the draft instrument, establishing an inclusion criterion that include a minimum of 4 years of experience researching and designing or implementing USL, membership in a university academic body, and doctoral candidacy or a doctoral degree [1].
+Configure the final expert group to evaluate the definitive instrument for assessing USL, aiming for a list of experts with academic and professional diversity, geographic diversity and gender diversity [2].
+Send an email to each member of the expert group with a template to assess the items of the first draft of the instrument for evaluating USL, along with the relevant instructions [3].

-SCREEN: Talent filtering names in a spreadsheet of potential experts.

-SCREEN: Inclusion criteria is being seen.
-TXT: USL: University Service Learning

-Configure the final expert group to evaluate the definitive instrument for assessing USL [1].
-Aim for a list of experts with academic and professional diversity, geographic diversity and gender diversity [2].

-SCREEN: Talent editing out some experts in the previous list.

-SCREEN: Finalised list with diversity in different categories is being seen.

-Send an email to each member of the expert group with a template to assess the items of the first draft of the instrument for evaluating USL, along with the relevant instructions [1].

-SCREEN: Email message template is being seen.
+WIDE: Talent shows each of the three essential steps in Configuring the expert group.

-To calculate Kendall’s coefficient of concordance for relevance, on the software interface, sequentially click on Analyse, Nonparametric Tests, Legacy Dialogs and K Related Samples [1].
-Select all responses from the experts regarding relevance and clarity.
-Do this separately, first relevance and then clarity [2].
+Once the data from the experts in Round 1 has been received, to calculate Kendall’s coefficient of concordance for relevance, on the software interface, sequentially click on Analyse, Nonparametric Tests, Legacy Dialogs and K Related Samples [1].
+Choose Kendall’s W under Test Type, then Select all responses from the experts regarding relevance and clarity (Do this separately, first relevance and then clarity) [2].
+Move items to Test Variables List [3] and click OK to run the analysis [4].
+Remove any items that 75% of the experts consider highly irrelevant and reformulate items that were rated as highly relevant but unclear and send an email to each member of the expert group with the report on the results of Round 1 of the consultation, along with a template to evaluate the reformulated items in the modified version of the instrument for evaluating USL, with specific instructions [5-TXT].

 SCREEN: Analyze > Nonparametric Tests > Legacy Dialogs > K Related Samples are being clicked.

+SCREEN: Tick Kendall’s W under Test Type.

 SCREEN: All responses from experts are being selected by relevance and clarity.

-Move items to Test Variables List [1], then choose Kendall’s W under Test Type, and click OK to run the analysis [2].
-Remove any items that 75% of the experts consider highly irrelevant and reformulate items that were rated as highly relevant but unclear [3].

-SCREEN: Drag all items into the Test Variables List box.
+SCREEN: Drag all items into the Test Variables List box, then press OK and see the results.